Daksitha/AvatarWithPersonality/README.md

 # AvataWithPersonality
-This is a project we completed as part of the seminar "How To Build a Social Computer" at Saarland University, Germany.
+This is a plugin to edit aniation in Blender.
+Adjust animation angular offset or amplitude of the curves is possible.
+All animations were tested from Mixamo therefore only Quaternion angles support using this

 ## Angular offset *of a joint's position*:
 Walking introvert keep their arms closer to the body where as extrovert tend to move their arms slightly away from the body.